tsoernes/azure-llm-toolkit/RERANKER_IMPLEMENTATION.md

 - Adapted to azure-llm-toolkit's client structure
 - Added `RerankResult` dataclass for better type safety
 - Simplified configuration with sensible defaults
+- Changed default model to "gpt-4o-east-US" (was auto-detected from client)

 ### Integration
 - Works with `AzureLLMClient` for full toolkit integration
 - Also supports raw `AsyncAzureOpenAI` for flexibility
-- Automatic model/deployment detection from client config
+- Uses "gpt-4o-east-US" by default, customizable via config

 ### Error Handling
 - Enhanced error messages and logging